PXshadow/OpenLife/openlife/ReadMe/ReadMe.txt

 **Property System**
 - cursed cant open / close doors
-- TODO: dont allow cursed to bring down walls?
+- TODO: dont allow cursed to bring down walls? (or attack people with pick axe?)
 - TODO: dont allow not allied to pass fences / springy doors
 - TODO: Owner for normal doors / gates: Check once in a while if current owner or ally of owner is too far away.
     If so choose a new close owner if there is while prefering allies to original owner